 - Retail dispensaries are responsible for collecting the tax revenue.

-- Cannabis bought for medical reasons is exempt from the state’s cannabis tax.
-A person must be a registered medical cannabis patient to not pay taxes.
+- Cannabis bought for medical reasons is exempt from the state’s sales tax.
+A person must be a registered medical cannabis patient to not pay sales tax.

 Washington State Cannabis Tax Revenue